TCLee-tech/Google-Challenge-Labs/Set Up and Configure a Cloud Environment in Google Cloud Challenge Lab/Set Up and Configure a Cloud Environment in Google Cloud Challenge Lab.md

 GRANT ALL PRIVILEGES ON wordpress.* TO "wp_user"@"%";
 FLUSH PRIVILEGES;

-These SQL statements create the worpdress database and create a user with access to the wordpress database.
+These SQL statements create the wordpress database and create a user with access to the wordpress database.

 You will use the username and password in task 6.